Are golf shoes worth it? Improved Grip and Comfort?

 Do pros wear spikeless golf shoes?

 A number of them do.
 It is a little surprising to me, considering they have higher swing speeds.
 They probably need the grip more than a typical amateur but they also play in better weather.
-More pros seem to be opting for spikeless shoes.
+More PGA Tour players seem to be opting for spikeless shoes.

 No doubt comfort is a major factor in their decision-making process given the number of hours they spend practicing and playing golf.